-Upon request, the MCO shall communicate to providers and members guidelines used for review and approval of requests for specific services.
+The MCO shall disseminate to all affected providers practice guidelines used for review and approval of requests for services.
+Upon request, MCOs shall disseminate practice guidelines to members and potential members.

 8. Responding to Direct Requests By a Member for a Service